zonArt/openlp/documentation/manual/source/dualmonitors.rst

 .. image:: pics/xorgwrite.png

-Then click :guilabel:`Save` and you should be set.
+Click :guilabel:`Save` and you should be set.
 You may want to restart X or your machine just to make sure all the settings carry over the next time you log in.